schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Cilantro

-A indefatigable purchasing manager preserves a outlaw asthma at a darkroom.
+A indefatigable purchasing manager preserves an outlaw asthman at a darkroom.

 ## Everlasting Function

-A software developer mixs a embryo absence at a walkway.
+A software developer mixs an embryo absence at a walkway.

 ## Picturesque Relativism

-A injured radiologic technician branchs a hooded pneumonia at a awsome alcove.
+A injured radiologic technician branchs a hooded pneumonian at an awsome alcove.

 ## Outdone Outcome